ran-isenberg/aws-lambda-handler-cookbook/docs/index.md

 - This project provides a working orders service where customers can create orders of items.

-- The project deploys an API GW with an AWS Lambda integration under the path POST /api/orders/ and stores data in a DynamoDB table.
+- The project deploys an API GW with an AWS Lambda integration under the path POST /api/orders/ and stores orders data in a DynamoDB table.

 ### **Features**